-Compared to the rest of the Houston Metro market, the Westchase region has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the Houston Metro market, the Westchase region has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 110 listings have been made available, so you'll want to check back regularly for new listings.
-About 5% of the office spaces in the Westchase are subleases, so you will probably have to consider a longer term lease.
+In the last 90 days, 120 listings have been listed, so you'll want to check back regularly for new listings.
+About 8% of the office spaces in the Westchase are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 2,600 sqft, there are still 0 new listings below 2,000 sqft.
-Most buildings in this market are close to 3 floors.
+Even though the median size is 2,570 sqft, there are still 0 listings below 2,000 sqft.
+Most properties in this area are close to 3 stories.
 Most buildings in this market were built in 1981 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Finance and insurance are the dominant industries in this region.
 Commute by public transit is the most popular way to get to work amongst Westchase occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.